-- Enroll in a PCI Program - Meet all admissions requirements of the institution - Be a U.S. citizen or permanent resident - Be at least 18 years of age and have a high school diploma or GED - Not a previous recipient of any other PCI scholarships - Only Applicable to Direct Cost of Tuition - Award amounts are based on Program Enrollment - Wind Turbine Technician \$2,000.00 Scholarship - > HVAC Technician \$2,000.00 Scholarship - > Tower Technician \$1500.00 Scholarship
+- Enroll in a PCI Program - Meet all admissions requirements of the institution - Be a U.S. citizen or permanent resident - Be at least 18 years of age and have a high school diploma or GED - Not a previous recipient of any other PCI scholarships - Only Applicable to Direct Cost of Tuition - Award amounts are based on Program Enrollment and disbursed by term

+Wind Turbine Technician - \$2,000.00 Scholarship

+HVAC Technician - \$2,000.00 Scholarship

+Tower Technician - \$1500.00 Scholarship

 Scholarship application and required documents are to be provided to the financial aid coordinator prior to the planned term of attendance.
-This scholarship must be applied for annually; if a student withdraws and re-enters, they must re-apply.
+This scholarship must be applied for annually; if a student withdraws and re-enters, they must reapply.